Cherry Shrimp Molting Problems: How To Deal With Those?

 The most common and serious molting problem of cherry shrimp is called the ‘White Ring Of Death’.
 This is a very serious problem and often leads to the death of the shrimp.

-In the rest of the article, I’ll discuss further the White Ring Of Death, its causes and solutions.
+In the rest of the article, I’ll discuss the White Ring Of Death further, as well as its causes and solutions.
 I’ll also discuss some preventive measures against molting problems.

 I have collected most of the information for this article from aquariumbreeder.com.
 Michael has a fantastic blog over there and if you’re interested about breeding aquarium pets, you should definitely check that out!